 Pathways have been developed for each of the LAEP areas and identify the key projects and decision points on the route to a net zero energy system.
-Some key short-term aspects of these pathways are\:
+Some key short-term aspects of these pathways are:

-- Begin roll-out of building fabric measures and heat pumps to rural, off-gas grid dwellings. - Begin to replace gas boilers with heat pumps in dwellings outside of urban areas. - \ Note: Not all of these are applicable to all areas, these are simply a snapshot of some of the steps of the various pathways.

-- Begin roll-out basic building energy efficiency upgrades for dwellings, starting with a focus on social housing and fuel poor areas, with a view to scale up to owner-occupied homes. - Develop a scheme to widely deploy rooftop PV. - Provisions to enable and encourage the installation of electric vehicle chargers at homes, public spaces, workplaces and commercial destinations. - Provide suitable land to be developed for large scale renewable generation projects. - Decide the scale of the proposed district heat network.
+- Begin roll-out of building fabric measures and heat pumps to rural, off-gas grid dwellings. - Begin to replace gas boilers with heat pumps in dwellings outside of urban areas. - Begin roll-out basic building energy efficiency upgrades for dwellings, starting with a focus on social housing and fuel poor areas, with a view to scale up to owner-occupied dwellings. - Develop a scheme to widely deploy rooftop PV. - Provisions to enable and encourage the installation of electric vehicle chargers at dwellings, public spaces, workplaces and commercial destinations - Provide suitable land to be developed for large scale renewable generation projects. - Decide the scale of proposed district heat networks.